Skip to main content

 AWS_CONTAINER_AUTHORIZATION_TOKEN_FILE=/var/run/secrets/pods.eks.amazonaws.com/serviceaccount/eks-pod-identity-token

-• AWS_CONTAINER_CREDENTIALS_FULL_URI variable tells AWS SDKs how to obtains credentials using HTTP credential provider.
-This means that EKS Pod Identity does not need to inject credentials via something like an AWS_ACCESS_KEY_ID/AWS_SECRET_ACCESS_KEY pair, and instead the SDKs can have temporary credentials vending to them via EKS Pod Identity mechanism.
+• AWS_CONTAINER_CREDENTIALS_FULL_URI - This variable tells AWS SDKs how to obtain credentials using the HTTP credential provider.
+This means that EKS Pod Identity does not need to inject credentials via something like an AWS_ACCESS_KEY_ID/AWS_SECRET_ACCESS_KEY pair, and instead the SDKs can have temporary credentials vended to them via the EKS Pod Identity mechanism.
 You can read more about how this functions in the AWS documentation.